Million-Dollar Watches For Men – 7 of the Most Expensive Watches in the World

 Independent watch brand Richard Mille is no stranger to million-dollar watches.
 In fact, at any given time, the brand is bound to have at least a few watches in its repertoire in that price range, with many more not too far behind in prices.
 This is a brand that spends tons of time and research (yes, and money, too) in the realm of new materials.
 Year after year, Richard Mille has unveiled watches made of proprietary materials or substances never before used in the watch world.
 Those materials have earned the brand a reputation for innovation and cutting-edge, futuristic watches.
 After all, a great material needs to be used in a great design, although sometimes the design of the watch comes first, and then the work goes into finding the proper materials to deliver the weight and functions needed.

-Either way, one of the most thrilling watches of this year is the RM 27-04 Tourbillon Rafael Nadal.
-Retailing for just a tad over $1 million – at $1,050,000 – this watch pays tribute to its namesake and honors the 10-year partnership between tennis legend Rafael Nadal and Richard Mille.
+The RM 27-04 Tourbillon Rafael Nadal retailing for just a tad over $1 million – at $1,050,000 – this watch pays tribute to its namesake and honors the 10-year partnership between tennis legend Rafael Nadal and Richard Mille.
 The watch boasts a tennis-racquet motif inspired by the netting of Rafa’s tennis racquet.
 The movement is suspended inside the watch and surrounded by a mesh netting that is made using 855 square millimeters of cable of braided steel.
 The cable even weaves through the movement, which is held in place by PVD and rose-gold tensioners.
 The cable is affixed to the bezel, passing through the grade 5 titanium 38 times.
 The case is made of a high-tech carbon fiber and polymer called TitaCarb® that is super light in weight and yet incredibly strong.
 The watch is designed to withstand an acceleration of more than 12,000 g’s – a necessity when worn by Nadal on the courts.
 Just 50 pieces of the watch will be made.

 Patek Philippe Ref.
 6301P Grande and Petite Sonnerie, Minute Repeater